rockcesar/LatinChainDevelopments/website_pinetwork_games_odoo/README.md

 snake (MIT License) is the Super Snake.
 It's a modification of https://github.com/iamchrismiller/responsive-snake (MIT License, 2021)

 chess (AGPLv3) is the Chess.
-It's a modification of https://github.com/LabinatorSolutions/stockfish-chess-web-gui (GPLv3, 2021, currently AGPLv3)
+It's a modification of https://github.com/LabinatorSolutions/stockfish-chess-web-gui (GPLv3, 2021.
+Currently it's AGPLv3, 2024)

 piapp-example (PiOS License) is a test and example of how to use Pi Apps API in a Webpage. piapp-example can be browsable here: https://github.com/rockcesar/LatinChainDevelopments/tree/master/piapp-example